 You may want to either mark inquiries for review or decline inquiries automatically that have an adverse media hit.
 To do this successfully, you will need to build a workflow.
 Please contact firstname.lastname@example.org for help building your workflows and see below for a list of supported conditions:

 The adverse media database is updated within 48 hours of the information being published on the referred website

 How does it work?

 Organizations pass in a name and can optionally pass in a year of birth.
-Based on the search configuration and list selection, Persona will search for this name (and year of birth) against the data of lists specified.
+Based on the search configuration and category selection, Persona will search for this name (and year of birth) against a set of articles from those categories.